 Nakanishi: The previous title, Fire Emblem: Three Houses, was a war chronicle, so there was the flashy appeal of leading a large number of troops as "battalions" but because of that, we weren't able to pursue the flashy dramatic effects in 3D.

 If the movement is limited to one character, it made it look like others in a battalion were not following.
 So, we didn't have much choice but to tone down the actions.
 But this time, we could plan out the battle scenes on an individual basis, so we asked Intelligent Systems to make the actions as flashy as possible, like adding a dash motion effect when soldiers attack or allowing to shoot an arrow from a fort and so on.

 Tei: All scenes are expressed with 3D models and camerawork, so we were able to thoroughly show the characters' serious expressions when the camera zoomed in.

 Higuchi: In particular, Teraoka-san (8), the art director for this title, is very talented at creating motion design and he put a lot of focus on the characters' movements.
 The Fire Emblem titles released on the Game Boy Advance were also characterized by their flashy battle animation despite the pixel art.
 While paying homage to those past works, Teraoka-san created a motion design that is as cool as those works.

 (8) Takafumi Teraoka.
 Art director in the Information Development Department in Intelligent Systems.
 He has worked on the motion creation for titles such as Fire Emblem Fates and Fire Emblem Echoes: Shadows of Valentia launched on Nintendo 3DS.

-Yokota: You can really see his passion come through in motions like Franne's punch.
+Yokota: You can really see his passion come through in motions like Framme's punch.

 The battling scenes are so cool, and you can tell that it’s stuffed with Teraoka-san’s love.
 (Laughs)